-China’s first aircraft carrier is in operation, the second and third indigenous carriers are currently under advanced stage of construction and fourth is in the planning phase.
-China has begun operating its first aircraft carrier —the refurbished, conventionally powered, Ukrainian built flattop Liaoning – with a full load displacement of almost 60,000 tons.
+China’s first aircraft carrier, the Liaoning, a retrofitted Soviet-era vessel, was purchased from the Ukrainian government in 1998.
+Liaoning – with a full load displacement of almost 60,000 tons, carrying J-15 fighters and helicopters, was deployed to the western Pacific in April 2018 for her first realistic war game.
 The Liaoning’s air wing may consist of 24 J-15 fighters, six anti-submarine warfare helicopters, four airborne early warning helicopters, and two rescue helicopters, for a total of 36 aircraft.
-China has also strengthened the battle capabilities of its first and lone aircraft carrier, the Liaoning, as reported by the People’s Liberation Army (PLA) Daily.
-China is training its own carrier-borne fighter pilots.
+China has also strengthened its battle capabilities and is training its own carrier-borne fighter pilots.
 It is one of the few countries to do so.

 China needs at least three aircraft carriers to defend its 14,500 kilometer coastline as well as dealing with threats in the South and East China seas, said Cao Weidong, a Chinese military expert.
 With tensions escalating in the South China Sea, China has embarked upon steady naval building and modernization program.
 It now has 29 submarines armed with antiship cruise missiles.
-It added 10 new vessels to the PLA Navy last year including guided missile destroyers, frigates and minesweepers such as the Qingzhou.
+It added 10 new vessels to the PLA Navy in 2016 including guided missile destroyers, frigates and minesweepers such as the Qingzhou.
 “The number of new warships that are put into service annually in China has overtaken the U.S. and has become the first in the world,” China Military Online said.
-In addition, the PLA Navy is also in the process of adding new aircraft carriers.

 Xu Guangyu, a senior advisor to the China Arms Control and Disarmament Association, told the Global Times, “In the long run, China needs to develop its own aircraft carrier battle teams, with at least six aircraft carriers, maritime forces led by guided missile destroyers, as well as attack submarines.”
 Xu said China will build about 10 more bases for the six aircraft carriers.
 He explained that they could be built around countries friendly to China, such as Pakistan.
 He added that the bases could also be built in every continent, but this would depend on whether the countries would want to cooperate with China.